 MA Interior Design

-The aim of this 12-month Master Program is to engage you in creative and experimental processes and to enhance your ability to grasp complex design ideas.
+The aim of this 12-month Master's programme is to engage you in creative and experimental processes and to enhance your ability to grasp complex design ideas.
 The program has a clear hands-on approach which aligns with the ‘making’ ethos of the School.
 Live projects, competitions and field trips make this program a unique life-changing experience.
+View our yearbook to see examples of our students' work.

 Strong industry links